 Before proceeding to India outsourcing statistics, let’s define the main terms below.

-Offshore outsourcing is a term covering a range of information technology and business services delivered to customers in developed countries by personnel based in developing countries.
-The offshore outsourcing market, initially developed as software development, has expanded well into an area one calls information technology enabled services (ITES) that is fast emerging as the major part of the IT industry.
+Offshore outsourcing is a term covering a range of IT and business services delivered to customers in developed countries by personnel based in developing countries.
+The offshore outsourcing market, initially developed as software development, has expanded well into an area one calls information technology-enabled services (ITES) that are fast emerging as the major part of the IT industry.

-Business Process Outsourcing (BPO) can be defined as the transfer of a company’s entire noncore but the critical business process/function to an external vendor who uses IT-based service delivery.
-With the current focus on core business capabilities, many firms are outsourcing select business functions to expert partners as the basic impetus for outsourcing remains leaving the non-core business processes to specialized service providers that not only minimizes costs but also improves the chances of the processes being handled by experts.
-It aims to raise a parent firm’s shareholder value because it is about delivering outcomes - that is, higher performing business processes.
-BPO forms an important part of the ITES industry and is all set to grow substantially in the years ahead.
+Business Process Outsourcing (BPO) is the transfer of a company’s entire noncore but the critical business process/function to an external vendor who uses IT-based service delivery.
+With the current focus on core business capabilities, many firms are outsourcing select business functions to expert partners as the basic impetus for outsourcing remains to leave the non-core business processes to specialized service providers that not only minimize costs but also improves the chances of the processes being handled by experts.
+It aims to raise a parent firm’s shareholder value because it is about delivering outcomes – that is, higher-performing business processes.
+BPO forms an important part of the IT industry and is all set to grow substantially in the years ahead.

 India’s IT sector includes the following subsectors (market size 2017 included):

-- IT Services with the market size of $80,8 billion.
+IT Services with market size of $80,8 billion

 Around 87 percent of revenue comes from the export market.
-Market size of business processes management (BPM) industry is expected to reach $54 billion by FY25.
+The market size of business processes management (BPM) industry is expected to reach $54 billion by FY25.
 BPM segment had 19 percent share in Indian IT sector revenues in 2017.

-- Software products and engineering services with the market size of $29,26 billion.
+Software products and engineering services with a market size of $29,26 billion

 Why Outsourcing to India Is a Bad Idea?
 The Issue That Should Be Approached From Two Sides